mikeyGlitz/dev-to-blog/posts/parseable-setup.md

 ---
 title: Setting up Parseable with Kubernetes and Docker Desktop
-description: A step-by-step guide to deploy Parseable, a log analytics platform, using Kubernetes on Docker Desktop
+description: 'A step-by-step guide to deploy Parseable, a log analytics platform, using Kubernetes on Docker Desktop'
 tags:
   - kubernetes
   - devops
   - logging
 cover_image: ''
 canonical_url: null
 published: false
+id: 2472453
 ---

 # Setting up Parseable with Kubernetes and Docker Desktop